- What is the Indiana Department of Revenue’s Motor Carrier Service Division?

 - Figure how much you expect to owe.
-I know, I know; if you can do that why get an extension?
-Why not just go ahead and file?
-Well, you may have to wait to file until you get all the necessary paperwork (like a W-2 form).
+It may be that you have to wait to file until you get all the necessary paperwork (like a W-2 form).
 Or maybe you need your spouse’s signature, and your spouse is out of town.

 - Pay at least 90 percent of the tax you expect to owe by April 15.

 - File your tax return by June 15, and pay any additional tax due at that time.
 While interest will be due with this payment, the penalty will be waived.

 Here are two ways to file for an extension with Indiana:

 - To figure how much you owe and to pay online by credit card or electronic check, visit www.in.gov/dor/epay/index.html

 - Download Form IT-9, figure how much you owe, and mail in your payment.

 For more information about extension of time to file, click here.

 - Who needs an IRP?